 The terms and conditions in this document are additional to the terms and conditions applying to the account through which you access NPP and Osko Payments.
 If there is any inconsistency between this document and your account terms and conditions, this document prevails.

-We may impose limits on the value or the aggregate value of any SCT, Osko or other NPP Payments permitted over a particular period.
+We may, acting reasonably, impose limits on the value or the aggregate value of any SCT, Osko or other NPP Payments permitted over a particular period.
 Heritage has a minimum transaction limit of $3 with a maximum transaction amount of $5,000 per day per member number for NPP Payments.
 The NPP cannot be used for transactions below the minimum transaction limit or above the maximum transaction amount.
 You can reduce the maximum limit through our Internet Banking (but not our Mobile Banking App) and if you do reduce the maximum limit and then wish to increase it, you will need to contact Heritage to make arrangements.
 The daily limit can't be increased above the $5,000 limit, under any circumstances.